artemave/render-performance-compare/README.md

-# Compare multiple render performance
+# Compare multiple DOM updates performance

 The test types in 4000 characters into an input.
 Input value is bound onto a div.
 The test is complete once all 4000 characters show up in that div.